scdenney/Korea_list_experiments/README.md

 # Korea_list_experiments
 Replication materials for “The Limits of Ethnic Capital: Impacts of Social Desirability on Korean Views of Co-Ethnic Immigration," a paper by Steven Denney (University of Toronto), Peter Ward (Vienna University), and Christopher Green (Leiden University).

+Citation
-  Denney, S., Ward, P. & Green, C. (2020).
+>Denney, S., Ward, P. & Green, C. (2020).
 The limits of ethnic capital: Impacts of social desirability on Korean views of co-ethnic immigration.
 Journal of Ethnic and Migration Studies. http://dx.doi.org/10.1080/1369183X.2020.1797477

 The abstract is as follows: